jbcodeforce/eda-studies/docs/techno/ibm-mq/index.md

 ![](./diagrams/native-ha.drawio.svg)

-A Kubernetes Service is used to route TCP/IP client connections to the current active instance.
+When deployed on Kubernetes, a Service is used to route TCP/IP client connections to the current active instance.

-Set the availability in the queueManager configuration.
+Set the availability in the queueManager configuration in the CRD:

 ```yaml
   queueManager: